 The Story of Adèle H. July 25, 2016

-There are, in no doubt, hundreds of burgeoning directors who could have made 1975’s The Story of Adèle H. with a little more flair than French auteur François Truffaut (who goes for clinically aloof rather than supplely lush).
-But there is not an actress besides the then-twenty-year-old Isabelle Adjani who could have embodied the title role so without flaw.
-When Truffaut goes for nonchalant naturalism, Adjani goes for dangerously passionate, and the symbiotically intoxicating artistic partnership thus makes for thoroughly arresting cinema.
+There are undoubtedly hundreds of directors who could have made 1975’s The Story of Adèle H. with a little more flair than French auteur François Truffaut (who goes for careful aloofness).
+But there is not an actress besides the then-20-year-old Isabelle Adjani who could have embodied the title role so without flaw.
+When Truffaut goes for nonchalant naturalism, Adjani goes for dangerously passionate, and the intoxicating artistic partnership thus makes for arresting cinema.

 But the fleetingly amorous relationship had a destructive impact on Adèle’s mind, which, with the aid of a now better understanding of psychology, is believed to have been affected by both schizophrenia and erotomania.
 The film follows her for a year (1863-64) as her mental state deteriorates, introducing her as a fragile beauty undermined by her subtle madness and leaving her after she’s lost her sanity completely.
 The decay found in the middle is marvelously portrayed by Adjani, who was nominated for an Oscar for her work.

-Following her long bout of derangement was Adèle eventually placed in an insane asylum, where she quietly lived for forty years until her death in 1915 at the age of eight-five.
-But that section of her life is wisely summarized in the credits — most compelling about Adèle Hugo’s existence, I think, were those seminal years that saw her almost compulsively living in her delusions, traveling anywhere Pinson landed and putting on various façades in besetting attempts to win her would-be lover over.
-The young woman was kept loose for far too long — a person in her state of mind is more than just a little bit of a danger to themselves — but watching her do anything (at one point, she even visits a hypnotist) to wrangle Pinson back into her life is as sad as it is heartbreakingly humorous.
+Following her long bout of derangement Adèle was placed in an insane asylum, where she quietly lived for 40 years until her death in 1915, at the age of 85.
+But that section of her life is wisely summarized in the credits — most compelling about Adèle Hugo’s existence, I think, were those seminal years that saw her living in her delusions, traveling anywhere Pinson landed and putting on various façades in attempts to win her would-be lover over.